shadylanebees/3FrameMatingNuc/README.md

 UNTESTED!!
 Developed over the 2016 winter, will be actually testing it in the spring/summer 2017

 A 3 frame mating nuc that you can create with a 3D printer.
-The box, feeder tray, lid and the four frames use approx 645 grams (10% infill) of filament.
+The box, feeder tray, lid and the four frames use approx 645 grams (this will change as I make changes) (10% infill box, 20% infill all other parts) of filament.
 The frame size is small ..
 1/3 of a normal Langstroth frame.
 With the spanners, the three frames can be taken out of the nuc and placed into a full medium langstroth hive.

 Created with OpenSCAD, you can enlarge the box, frames, etc depending on the size of your printer by changing the variables in each OpenSCAD file.